darrylwhitmore/PlexMusicPlaylistExporter/README.md

   -pt|--port <plexPort>                Your Plex port.
   -i|--ip <plexIP>                     Your Plex IP address.
   -p|--playlist <playlistName>         The music playlist to export.
 Use '*' to export ALL music playlists.
+  -xs|--excludeSmart                   If specified, smart playlists will be excluded.
   -f|--format <formatType>             The export format: 'json', 'txt' (default if omitted), 'wpl', 'xml'.
   -d|--destinationFolder <folderPath>  The destination folder where the music playlist file will be written
 ```